kaist-cp/helpdesk/README.md

         * issue #124 검토하겠습니다.

 - Don't say yes (or no) if you're not sure about this.
   Don't say you understood something if you don't.
   If there are some points that you do not understand clearly during the discussion, ask as soon as possible.

 - Don't be angry or grumpy when the discussion is getting hotter.
-  *Hot discussion* is absolutely necessary, but it's hot because different opinions are clashing.
+  *Hot discussion* is absolutely necessary for research and any other creative works, but it's hot because different opinions are clashing.
   It should not be hot because different emotions are clashing.

 - Cleary distinguish what you cannot agree on and what is not important.